alegrigoriev/py-vss/README.md

 `--log <log filename>`
 - log file pathname.
 By default, the log is sent to the standard output.

+`--encoding=<encoding>`
+- specifies an encoding (code page) for the database 8 bit text and file names.
+The default is **mbcs**, which is an alias for the current Windows *Multi Byte Character Set* in Python runtime, AKA *text encoding for non-Unicode programs*.
+See https://learn.microsoft.com/en-us/windows/win32/intl/code-page-identifiers for more code page IDs.

 ## File `vss_main.py`

 File `vss_main.py` provides a main function to run VSS database analysis from a command line.